 I was also supposed to do a run Saturday morning.
 Note to self (and to future first timers): If you are doing an organized run and heading to your staging area in the morning, the police block the highway through town just before the runs start.
 If you are going north to south or south to north, plan on being at your staging area 15 to 30 minutes early or you will miss your run.
 Grrrrrrr.

-Enjoy the annotated photo gallery below!
+Enjoy the annotated photo gallery above!